-FSB’s engineers and architects routinely incorporate additional power-saving features into building designs and renovations, Sauer said.
+FSB’s engineers and architects routinely incorporate additional power-saving features into building designs and renovations.
 One such option is load shifting, in which some electrical loads are operated only during off-peak hours.
 This system automatically turns off non-essential electrical loads during peak demand periods.
 Another option being explored for an FSB client utilizes steam to generate electricity with a back-pressure turbine.
 Additionally, waste steam could be used to produce chilled water via a steam absorption chiller during peak hours.
 Ice storage is another option that can be very effective for individual buildings, but can be difficult to incorporate without installing new equipment.
 Installation of energy-efficient LED lights, building automation systems which control lighting, and even solar panels also are significant cost-savers.

 No matter what type of energy-saving steps are initiated, they’re impacted by local geography, climate and weather concerns.
 FSB’s mechanical and electrical engineering team, with more than 500 years of combined experience, routinely advises clients on power usage for a wide variety of facilities and environments.“Our engineers work all over the world, and every day we are exposed to different types of technology and utility rate structures,” Sauer said.
 “The art lies in understanding the client’s unique needs and determining which system modifications are the best fit to achieve optimum power savings.
 As utility rates continue to evolve to a more demand-based structure, it’s important to understand what is driving your peak demand and what steps can be taken to reduce it.”